 Nobody can maintain his level for a decade and a half.
 Despite the fact that he has endeavored to accomplish what he has now, his success has a lot to do with his exceptional talent.

 Messi has had 749 appearances and scored 644 goals for the Catalan giants.
 He has helped his club win 10 La Liga and 4 Champions Leagues.
-Individually, he has won the Ballon d’Or award and the European Golden Boot 6 times each, the most for any football player.
+Individually, he has won the Ballon d’Or award seven times and the European Golden Boot six times, the most for any football player.